orlof/xcb3-ext/readme.md

 - **Purpose**: The XCB3-GFX library is tailored for drawing on C64 bitmaps, offering developers an array of low-level graphic primitives.

 - **Compatibility**: The library supports both hires and multicolor bitmap modes, ensuring a diverse graphical range.
+Some of the subroutines have two variants - one for Hires and another for Multicolor.
+Those subroutines are easy to recognize as their multicolor variant ends with MC e.g. Text() for hires and TextMC() for multicolor.

 - **Flexibility**: XCB3-GFX can operate with any of the VIC banks (0-3).
 Unlike some other libraries, there's no "hard-coded" memory location for the bitmap, screen, or font, which provides developers with a high degree of flexibility.
 XCB3-GFX drawing primitives work even if target memory is located in bank 3 "behind" io and kernel.

-- **Performance**: It boasts considerable speed - for instance, it can plot random hires lines at a rate of approximately 235 pixels within 1/50s, with an average line length of 142 pixels.
-However, this is not optimised solely for performance, but is balancing between memory consumption and speed.
-For example, bitmap's y-tables are only 25x2 bytes while 200x2 bytes would provide better performance.
+- **Performance**: XCB3-GFX is not the fastest library, but it ain't slow either.
+It can plot random hires lines at a rate of approximately 235 pixels within 1/50s, with an average line length of 142 pixels.
+Philosophy of this library is to try balancing performance, memory consumption and usability.
+For example, XCB3-GFX uses only 25*2 bytes for bitmap y-tables while 200*2 bytes would improve the performance.

 - **Usage Note**: For the sake of maintaining a decent performance, there's no built-in sanity check for the input arguments.
 As a result, if users input values that instruct drawings outside of the screen boundaries, the library's behavior becomes undefined, and it won't provide warnings or errors.